okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-google-authenticator/main/nodeexpress/enrollmentintegrationsteps.md

 ### 5: Copy shared secret to Google Authenticator

-After the shared secret is displayed, the user installs the Google Authenticator app on their mobile device if it's not already installed.
+After the shared secret appears, the user installs the Google Authenticator app on their mobile device if it's not already installed.
 Next, they add the secret code to the Google Authenticator app by either taking a photo of the QR code or manually entering in the secret string.
-Once added, Google Authenticator displays the time-based one-time password for the newly added account.
+After it's added, Google Authenticator displays the time-based one-time password for the newly added account.

 <div class="common-image-format">